EricssonResearch/v2x-self-revocation/simulation/README.md

 # Simulation of a V2X scenario with self-revocation

+This folder contains instructions to run our simulation artifacts with Kubernets, to reproduce the results of Section VII and Appendix C of our paper.

+## Short description of the application

 We implemented a simulated V2X scenario where vehicles communicate on an edge area via broadcast messages.
 The infrastructure manages enrollment to the network (via an Issuer) and revocation (via a Revocation Authority (RA)).

-Simulations can run using either Docker Compose or Kubernetes.
-Below, we provide instructions for running on a Kubernetes cluster.

-## Short description of the application

 This simulation has the purpose to evaluate our revocation scheme only.
 As such, many parts of the V2X protocol (enrollment, pseudonym generation, etc.) are